AlexandreFenyo/net-monitor/README.md

 Building with Windows + Eclipse, you can [use Eclipse to export the project as war](https://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.wst.webtools.doc.user%2Ftopics%2Ftwcrewar.html) to get the archive.

-## run the server

-Refer to your servlet container documentation (tomcat is a good choice) to find [how to publish the net-monitor war file](https://tomcat.apache.org/tomcat-8.0-doc/deployer-howto.html).

 # Client installation

 ## Install from the JEE server